dogefromage/pathtracer/README.md

 # pathtracer from scratch

 Started out as a small project over the break and has spiraled out of control over time.
-Runs on cuda-12.5.

 ## Installation